ish-xyz/ish-ar.io/content/blog/cka_10_tips_tricks/index.md

 If you don't already know, the exam is 3 hours hands-on and proctored test, and it can be done from your room (Yes, it's COVID-19-friendly!)

 The exam has 24 exercises that need to be completed on time; every task has a different value to the final score.
-The CKA_CV1.18 provided by the CNCF can give you a better idea about how the exam is structured.
+The ["CKA Curriculum"]('https://github.com/cncf/curriculum/blob/master/CKA_Curriculum_V1.18.pdf') can give you a better idea about how the exam is structured.

 !['cka-logo'](./cka.png)